rlybasic/CString/README.md

 # CString
-Really lightweight implementation of std::string in plain WinAPI. (may be missing some features)
+Really lightweight (just header) implementation of std::string in plain WinAPI. (may be missing some features)

 ## How to use
 It's... simple?